frappe/erpnext_documentation/user/manual/en/stock/delivery-note.md

 #### Letterhead
 You can print your Delivery Note on your company's letterhead.
 Know more [here](/docs/user/manual/en/setting-up/print/letter-head).

-'Group same items' will group the same items added multiple times in the items table.
+'Group same items' will group the same items added multiple times in the Items table.
 This can be seen when your print.

 #### Print Headings
 Purchase Receipt headings can also be changed when printing the document.
 You can do this by selecting a **Print Heading**.
 To create new Print Headings go to: Home > Settings > Printing > Print Heading.
 Know more [here](/docs/user/manual/en/setting-up/print/print-headings).